 |Stepping Hill||£5 per month permits are available, can be obtained from the Rowan Unit (debit cards taken).|

-Learning Objectives – Once you have found out where your placement is, find out what you can about it.
+Once you have found out where your placement is, find out what you can about it.
 In the first few days think about and discuss with your mentor what you feel your learning objectives could be that are applicable to your placement and surrounding areas of nursing.
 There should be a student file on site you can use for ideas as this should provide information about your placement.
-You can also use these objectives to help you explore areas of personal interest, for example if you are interested in a career in a particular field and want to find out more about it, but always try to link it back to the theme of your main placement area and related outcomes.
+You can also use these objectives to help you explore areas of personal interest – for example if you are interested in a career in a particular field and want to find out more about it – but always try to link it back to the theme of your main placement area and related outcomes.

 Take your portfolio in to placement and discuss with your mentor.
 You can discuss what objectives you will be able to meet with your mentor.
 This will help guide you towards writing reflections and gaining information to use as well as earmarking skills you will be able to practice for your mentor to sign off.

 Gather evidence of learning you have undertaken to support your portfolio.
-Blank spoke and generic reflection templates are available on Bb; it’s useful to have a few blank copies to keep with your PAD so you can fill some out while on placement if you have a spare minute or if you’re reflecting after a particular experience.
+Blank spoke and generic reflection templates are available on Blackboard; it is useful to have a few blank copies so you can fill some out while on placement if you have a spare minute or if you are reflecting after a particular experience.
 Peer mentors will arrange portfolio workshops to help you make a start with compiling your portfolio and your AA will be able to answer any specific portfolio queries.

 A spoke is an opportunity for you to spend a few hours or a full day with another department linked to your current placement.
 Most placements should have information of relevant spokes in the student file available on site, feel free to arrange your own outside of this list but be aware that you mentor may ask you to justify the link between the spoke and your hub placement!

 You should ring and arrange the spoke at a suitable time (within usual placement hours) for you and your mentor.
 Ideally if your mentor is not on shift or on holiday so it doesn’t cut into your time working with your main mentor.
-If you’ve booked your spoke far in advance it’s useful to reconfirm with them the day prior to ensure everything is still ok as planned.
-This is also advisable if you’ve made the arrangements with someone at the spoke who isn’t the person you’ll be working with on the day to let them know they’ll have a student that day.
-Some spokes are very high demand or only have a small capacity for students so it’s good to plan which spokes you’d really like to do early on to ensure you get chance to visit there during your placement.
+If you have booked your spoke far in advance it is useful to reconfirm with them the day prior to ensure everything is still ok as planned.
+This is also advisable if you have made the arrangements with someone at the spoke who is not the person you will be working with on the day to let them know they will have a student that day.
+Some spokes are very high demand or only have a small capacity for students so it is good to plan which spokes you’d really like to do early on to ensure you get chance to visit there during your placement.

 The ‘Support on Placement’ section gives some situations when you may want to contact people regarding placement issues such as mentorship issues and the general learning environment.
 If you are worried about raising concerns, or want to talk through what is involved in the whistleblowing process, you can call the NMC contact centre on 020 7637 7181 who can advise you or there are some other useful numbers listed below.
 Even if you feel something is only a minor concern it’s best to talk things over with your AA about anything that is worrying you on placement and they can help guide you if you need to take things further.